 A tremendous challenge for the Canadian insurance industry has been in crafting financially affordable and appropriate private insurance policies for overland flooding.
 Alberta has faced yet another summer of severe weather hammering its buildings and landscapes, the topic is at the front of many people’s minds.

-Bow Valley Insurance of Calgary serves Alberta as an independent broker of the products from several nationally recognised insurance companies.
+Bow Valley Insurance serves as an independent broker of the products from nationally recognised insurance companies.
 We save our clients on their insurance premiums through the power of market competition for your business.

 How to Make Flood Insurance Affordable

 The difficulty in offering what is commonly called “overland flooding” coverage, as opposed to coverage for a burst pipe, or a sewer backing up is that such events in the past have been horrifically costly in terms of damage.
 It took a wildfire driving 80,000 people from their homes in Fort McMurray to topple the 2013 Alberta flood from the top spot as the most expensive disaster in national history.
 But the bulk of the weather incidents making up the rest of the list of the top ten most expensive disasters remain flooding disasters.

 Without going into too much detail about combined risk pools, reinsurance, or governmental subsidy, one of the largest problems in figuring out how to offer affordable overland flood insurance, in any form, has been in predicting individual risk.
 Where once the industry thought was that anyone who lived along a river was at high risk for flooding events destroying their property as a matter of course, sophisticated modeling has changed these ideas.
 Moving on from the “certain disaster” line of thought in the industry, to one of figuring out “relative disaster,” allows risk to be allocated correctly and the broad outlines of a private flood insurance market can begin to take shape.